jamestrew/qmk_firmware/readme.md

 ## Official Website

 [qmk.fm](https://qmk.fm) is the official website of QMK, where you can find links to this page, the documentation, and the keyboards supported by QMK.

+# For me
+1. run `qmk compile -kb jamestrew/dactyl/4x6_4 -km default`
+2. move the .uf2 file over to the keyboard after putting the kb into it's bootloader

+    with nix, should have thunar to do this with just mouse

+create `compile_commands.json` with `qmk generate-compilation-database -kb jamestrew/dactyl/4x6_4 -km default`